 2] Using Registry Editor

-It is possible to change network profile type using Registry Editor.
+It is possible to change the network profile type using Registry Editor.
 It doesn’t take much time as long as you have the network name noted.
 You may have to go through all the entries one after one to find out the network name and make the change.
-To change network profile type using Registry Editor, do the following:
+To change the network profile type using Registry Editor, do the following: